audrey06lee05/leetcode-records/README.md

 # ✏️ Leetcode Records
-✨ This is a repository that stores the LeetCode questions I did in preparing for my graduate job applications. <br/><br/>
+✨ This is a repository that stores the LeetCode questions I did. <br/><br/>
 ✨ I find this extremely useful as it makes GitHub record my code activity even though I am not working on projects.

 ## 🔧 Set Up